The Real Cost of Stress: Not Knowing Could be Killing You!

 When we get stressed, we tend to do stimulants/nootropics to combat the effects listed above—but don't do that, and this is why….

-The Problem With Taking Stimulants When Your Body Is Under Stress
+The Problem with Taking Stimulants When Your Body is Under Stress

 When facing a deadline or just needing to get things done, it is very tempting to grab that cup of coffee, soda, or other mind-stimulating product.
 But stimulants are not your friend when you are stressed.
 Stimulants are a class of drugs that speed up messages traveling between the brain and body.
 They can make a person feel more awake, alert, confident or energetic.
 Also, according to Webster's New World Dictionary, a stimulant is defined as "any drug, etc., that temporarily increases the activity of some vital process (in the body) or of some organ."
 (In other words, the body reacts to this foreign substance which when ingested, the body tries to flush out of its system.)